rabbit210/node-bitcoind/Readme.md

 # node-bitcoind

-node-bitcoind is a simple wrapper for crypto coins (bitcoin, litecoin, bitcoin cash) daemon client's JSON-RPC API.
+node-bitcoind is a simple wrapper for bitcoin, litecoin and bitcoin cash daemon client's JSON-RPC API.
 Forked from node-coind.

 ## Install